 What Are the Risks?

 The primary risk of this approach lies in the longer-term end of the barbell.
-Long-term bonds tend to be much more volatile than their short-term counterparts, so there is the potential for capital losses if rates rise (as prices fall) and the investor elects to sell the bonds prior to their maturity.
+Long-term bonds tend to be much more volatile than their short-term counterparts, so there is the potential for capital losses if rates rise (bond prices fall when rates rise) and the investor elects to sell the bonds prior to their maturity.
 If the investor has the ability to hold the bonds until they mature, the intervening fluctuations won’t have a negative impact.

-The opposite of the steepening yield curve is the flattening yield curve, where yields on shorter-term bond rise faster than the yields on their longer-term counterparts.
+The opposite of the steepening yield curve is the flattening yield curve, where yields on shorter-term bonds rise faster than the yields on their longer-term counterparts.
 This situation is much more favorable for the barbell strategy.

-This approach purposely excludes middle-of-the-road bonds, meaning those with an intermediate term.
-Intermediate bonds have historically offered higher returns than 30-day T-bills with minimal additional risk, and only slightly lower returns than long-term bonds.
+This approach purposely excludes middle-of-the-road bonds; those with an intermediate-term.
+Intermediate-term bonds have historically offered higher returns than 30-day Treasury bonds with minimal additional risk and only slightly lower returns than long-term bonds.
 Many conservative investors prefer to include some intermediate-term bonds in their portfolio, especially during certain economic cycles where intermediate-term bonds tend to outperform other bond maturities.